 Much like parasols, "fans are a functional alternative to bridesmaids' bouquets that keep your gals cool and well-accessorized at the same time," says Fisher.
 Plus, "fans come in different shapes, colors and materials, so you'll have no problem finding the right one to fit your wedding day style."

-If you don't want to give your 'maids something that will wilt, consider building arrangements from baubles that have already lasted through the years.
-"Talented crafters are using a wide combination of vintage jewels, often from the families own collection, to create gorgeous and collectible jeweled bouquets," says Nichols.
+If you don't want to give your bridesmaids something that will wilt, consider building arrangements from baubles that have already lasted through the years.
+"Talented crafters are using a wide combination of vintage jewels, often from the family's own collection, to create gorgeous and collectible jeweled bouquets," says Nichols.
 "They are classic and add a perfect shine to the wedding party line-up."

 Finally, remember: "It's important to make it your wedding day by incorporating details that make sense for you as a couple," says Fisher.
 "Since the puppy-carrying bride, Sarah Mallouk Crain, works for a non-profit organization that rescues pups, it was only natural for her to highlight adorable rescue dogs in her photos."